See also command lines it is tedious to remember for general unix/OSX/BSD/etc commands.

 iconv options are in order

-(Q: How does that work when both are local or both remote?)
+FROM,TO.
+(Q: How does that work when both are local or both remote but you want different encodings?)

 Dealing with the transitory, ephemeral nature of data Apple encrypted drives